rhys-john-miller/4G_Handover_Verification/README.md

 The files above contain a main process with multiple entities UE, source Node, target Node and MME, adn/or multiple sessions thereof.
 The "S1_ndevices.pv" file encodes the original S1 protocol and the "S1_ndevices_patched.pv" file encodes our new, secure version of S1, in this setting.

+### Traces

+Inside of this folder you will find the supporting traces for each of the queries for all of the X2 ProVerif files.

-## Traces
+## 4) Figures

-This folder contains some exemple of traces for the attacks we found on these LTE handover protocols.
+This folder contains some the figures within the file.

-## Submission
+# Submission

 These files are in support of a paper being submitted to a conference.